 Michael: Make sure to show you have a grasp of art fundamentals.
 Basics—such as form, lighting, perspective, proportion, balance, and color theory—are all critical.
 When applying to a game art program, these fundamentals are much more important than any proficiency with 3D art.
 Drawing from life and figure drawing are both very valuable things to have in your portfolio.
 Don’t be intimidated if you don’t know Maya, or don’t have any experience in other 3D software.
 The majority of incoming students don’t have 3D experience, and those who do are shown immediately that what they think they know is wrong, like I was!
 Everyone is taught 3D at the same time—after you learn the fundamentals.
 And, lastly, avoid including anime in your portfolio.

 Brennan: My number one piece of advice to prospective students would be to find out as much as you can about the specific requirements for the Game Art portfolio for your starting year.
 You can learn all of this information at a Game Career Exploration Open House event.
 The Game Art faculty will review your portfolio with you if you already have a body of work to look at, or, if you’re like me when I visited, they’ll be more than happy to tell you exactly what kind of work they want to see.

 Q: How did you get to where you are today?

-Sean: I honed my art, developed my resume and portfolio to showcase my strengths, and made use of my (admittedly small) network.
+Sean: I honed my art, developed my resume and portfolio to showcase my strengths, and made use of my network.
 Thankfully, we are taught how to do all of those things in a required class in our senior year at Champlain.
 Professors make sure we know how to present ourselves in the best possible way.